Ayush-Thakur2005/Supply-Chain-Management-DApp-Blockchain-Based-/README.md

 **Technologies Used**

-Blockchain Platform: Ethereum / Hyperledger Fabric (Choose based on your implementation)
+Blockchain Platform: Ethereum

-Smart Contracts: Solidity (for Ethereum) or Chaincode (for Hyperledger Fabric)
+Smart Contracts: Solidity (for Ethereum)

 Frontend: React.js and TSX